-The City determines the development cost, any exemptions, and the levy - the City reviews the information provided by the applicant and issues the applicant with a letter confirming the correct levy amount payable.
+The City determines the development cost, any exclusions, and the levy - the City reviews the information provided by the applicant and issues the applicant with a letter confirming the correct levy amount payable.

 Applicant pays the levy - the applicant pays the levy to the City and obtains a receipt.
-If the applicant does not pay the levy within 3 months from the date the City calculates the Levy, the applicant must provide an updated cost of works to the City, which will be used by the City to recalculate the levy.
+If the applicant does not pay the levy within 3 months from the date the City calculates the levy, the applicant must provide an updated cost of works to the City, which will be used by the City to recalculate the levy.

-Applicant provides payment receipt to certifier - the applicant provides the accredited certifier (the City or a private certifier) with the City's letter and levy payment receipt to obtain a Construction Certificate or secure the release of a Complying Development Certificate.
+Applicant provides payment receipt to certifier - the applicant provides the accredited certifier (the City or a private certifier) with the City's letter and levy payment receipt to obtain a construction certificate or prior to the commencement of any works authorised by a complying development certificate.